UD-Math-Data-Science-1/notes/representation/seaborn.md

 sns.displot(data=cars,x="mpg",col="origin",kind="ecdf");
 ```

-If we could account for infinitely many observations, we would expect (in most cases) the CDF to be continuous and differentiable.
+If we could account for infinitely many observations, we would expect (in typical cases) the CDF to be continuous and differentiable.
 The derivative of the CDF, $f(x)=F'(x)$, is called the **probability distribution function** (PDF).
 The PDF is the continuous analog of a histogram divided into infinitesimally small bins.
-Note that because the probability of observing *some* real value is 100%, we have the constraint
+Note that because the probability of observing *some* real value is 100%, we have the normalization constraint

 $$
 \int_{-\infty}^\infty f(x)\, dx = 1.